Insulin is a hormone that treats diabetes by controlling the amount of sugar in the blood.

 Long-acting insulin.
 There are no peak levels in the bloodstream, and it can keep working for an entire day.

-It's possible that you may need more than one type of insulin or multiple shots a day.
-You may also need to space your insulin doses throughout the day to keep your blood sugar levels stable throughout the day.
+It's possible that you may need more than one type of insulin or to take it more than once a day.
+You may also need to space your insulin doses throughout the day to keep your blood sugar levels stable.

-Insulin for diabetes can be injected under the skin.
-It can be injected using a needle and syringe, a cartridge system, or prefilled pen systems.
-Insulin pumps are also available.
+You can give yourself an insulin injection using a needle and syringe, a cartridge system, or prefilled pen systems.
+Inhaled insulin, insulin pumps, and a quick-acting insulin device are also available.

-You should try to consistently inject insulin at the same general site on your body.
-This helps keep the absorption of insulin constant.
-But you should alternate the location of the exact injection spot within that general area.
-This helps prevent the breakdown and scarring of fat tissue under the skin.
+You should try to consistently inject insulin at the same general area of your body.
+Within that general area, you should alternate the location of the exact injection spot.
+This helps minimize scarring under the skin.

 What Are the Side Effects of Insulin?